Managed guest session devices

-This article has general information about setting up public sessions on Chrome devices.
+This article has general information about setting up managed guest sessions on Chrome devices.
 To find out how to use a Chromebook for student assessments, see Use Chromebooks for student assessments.

-With public sessions, multiple users can share the same Chrome device without the need to sign in.
-For example, use public sessions to configure Chrome devices for use as kiosks, loaner devices, shared computers, or for any other work or school-related purpose for which users don't need to sign in.
+With managed guest sessions, multiple users can share the same Chrome device without the need to sign in.
+For example, use managed guest sessions to configure Chrome devices for use as loaner devices, shared computers, or for any other work or school-related purpose for which users don't need to sign in.

-With public sessions, your users can have a full browsing experience and access multiple websites in a windowed mode (not fullscreen).
-Single App Kiosk mode is focused around a single application and offers the option for a full screen experience.
+With managed guest sessions, your users can have a full browsing experience and access multiple websites in a windowed mode (not full-screen).

 Before you start

-- Enroll the device you want to use as a public session in your domain.
-Once successfully enrolled, the device displays in the Admin console at Device management > Chrome devices.
+- Enroll the device you want to use as a managed guest session in your domain.
+Once successfully enrolled, the device appears in the Admin console's list of Chrome devices.
+Read about enrolling devices.

-- Make sure that Always show user names and photos is enabled in the Admin console under Device management > Chrome management > Device settings > Sign-in Screen.
+- Make sure that Always show user names and photos is enabled in the Admin console.

-- Select the organization for which you want the settings to apply.
+- Select the organizational unit unit you want the settings to apply to.

 - Configure the settings on the page and include a Session Display Name that you would like to appear on the device’s home screen, such as the name of your organization.